oncomouse/ShawnaRoss.com/source/slides/dhum.html.md

 class: medium

-A _workflow_ is an explicit, complete declaration of an ordered series of actions within a complete cycle of object acquisition that contains references to program choices, data input, the passage of files among programs and users, error checking, and data preservation strategies.
+A _workflow_ is an explicit, complete declaration of an ordered series of actions within a complete cycle of object acquisition.
+It may document program choices, data input, the paths of files among programs and users, error checking, and data preservation strategies.

 ---